adnanian/duration-calculator/README.md

 The "tiny bit of backend" is a React library called **react-i18next**.
 This is used for language translation.

+As for the langauge translations themselves, almost all of them were generated through ChatGPT.
+English is the original language of this application of course, so that was written by me.
+The only exception was for Arabic.
+I translated most of the English into Arabic by myself, since I'm also an Arabic speaker.
+However, I did need to use ChatGPT sometimes, mainly for correcting the grammar, and ensuring that vocabulary used is in a context of technology.

+Initially, I wanted to have the app only in English and Arabic.
+But I eventually changed my mind and wanted to generate more JSON files in other languages for fun.

 ## Limitations

 Since I'm still relatively new to TypeScript, I have yet to figure out all there